hatedamon/Roblox-Cookie-Validator/readme.md

-# Cookie Validator
+# Cookie Validator + Database for mass cookie storage

-Designed to validate & process cookies, validate them and store the results in either text files or a SQL db.
+Designed to validate & process cookies, validate them and store the results in either text files or a SQL db, Can be used for large amounts of cookies, quickly.

 ## Features